krutirajyaguru/Spotify-Data-Analysis-With-SQL/README.md

 # Project Overview

 This project focuses on Advanced SQL queries and query optimization using PostgreSQL with Spotify Datasets.
 We will demonstrate 	database creation, table setup, data import, indexing, and query performance analysis using pgAdmin 4.

 # Setup Instructions:

-1️.
-Register a New Server in pgAdmin4
+1. Register a New Server in pgAdmin4

-	-  Open pgAdmin4.
+    - Open pgAdmin4
-	- Navigate to Servers → Right-click → Register Server.
+    - Navigate to Servers → Right-click → Register Server
     - Fill in the required fields:
     - General → Provide a name for the server.
     - Connection → Enter:
          - Host Name
          - Port
          - Maintenance Database
          - Username
          - Password
     - Click Save to register the server.

 2. Create a New Database